thiswallz/api-network-monitor-react-node/README.md

 There are already three environments in the app.
 You can extend id if you want.

--dev: Development
+- dev: Development
--qa: Staging
+- qa: Staging
--prod: Production
+- prod: Production

 You can configure the services for each environment.